The Jai-Alai Building

 Lateral – The side wall.

-Juez – Judge, 2 or 3 judges required depending on court size.
+Juez – Judge, 2 or 3 judges required depending on court size (2-judges used at Magic City Jai-Alai).
 Judges carry basket-strung racquets for protection and each judge is responsible for calling fouls in their area of the court.

 The Types of Jai-Alai Games